Tanev scores late, Penguins beat Islanders 5-4 in Game 3

 MALKIN RETURS

 Evgeni Malkin returned to the Penguins' lineup after missing the first two games of the series with an undisclosed injury.
-Malkin centered the second line with Jason Zucker and Kasperi Kapanen.
-Jeff Carter moved down to the third line with Jared McCann and Frederick Gaudreau.
+Malkin centered the second line with Zucker and Kasperi Kapanen and had two assists.
+Carter moved down to the third line with Jared McCann and Frederick Gaudreau.
 Forward Evan Rodriguez sat out after playing the first two games.

 MORE FANS